Sri Lanka flag Sri Lanka Beach Holidays

 What British travellers need to know

-Your passport must be valid for at least 6 months after the day you arrive.
+To enter Sri Lanka, your passport must have an 'expiry date' at least 6 months after the day you arrive.

-You can transit through Sri Lanka by air without a visa if your connecting flight is within 24 hours of arrival.
+You do not need a visa if you are transiting through Sri Lanka by air, if the connecting flight is within 24 hours of your arrival.

 Good to know: